 404 – Global Inequality and Development (3)

-Prerequisite: SCOG 105 or 155 or permission of the instructor.
+Prerequisite: SOCG 105 or 155 or permission of the instructor.
 Examines social, economic, and political development at the global level and in comparative perspective.
 Students consider competing perspectives on global inequality, with attention to the role of power relations and historical contingencies in shaping issues of development and underdevelopment.

 411 – Popular Culture (3)

 Prerequisite: SCCG 105 or 155 or permission of the instructor.
 Traditional sociological conceptions of popular culture as well as recent theoretical interventions and studies of everyday life, gender, social class, and race and ethnicity from feminist studies, American studies, minority discourses, and cultural studies.
 Popular culture as a meaningful site of political and social resistance for the disenfranchised.